MartinStankov/StudyingJava/README.md

 # StudyingJava
-This is a repo where I'll put my Java tasks
+This is a repo where I'll put my Java tasks and practice git